jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_basic-usage.rst

     // Create an SDK class used to share configuration across clients.
     $sdk = new Aws\Sdk($sharedConfig);

-    // Create an Amazon S3 client using the shared configuration data.
+    // Create an |S3| client using the shared configuration data.
     $client = $sdk->createS3();

 Options that are shared across all clients are placed in root-level key-value